 Give our best geo-unblocking VPNs review a look for ideas on which

 While everyone loves a free ride, this option is commonly a bad one.
 Server speeds are slow, making streaming video often a choppy, low quality, chore.
 Use them by visiting their site and entering the YouTube address you want to visit.

 The Tor browser is an online tool that does even more encrypting and hiding than a

 If all you want to do is unblock YouTube videos occasionally, Tor is not the answer for you as streaming video isn’t exactly what it was made for.
 You’d be better off with a

 The Hola browser extension works like the proxy servers above, but has a dedicated extension in your browser.
 Once you have downloaded and installed the browser extension you can access blocked YouTube content by simply entering the YouTube address in your address bar.

-The downside is that it will not encrypt your entire Internet connection, like a VPN or Tor will, and since it’s free it isn’t well maintained.
+The downside is that it will not encrypt your entire Internet connection, like a

 YouTube images by Yuri Vlasenko / Shutterstock